Statistical Tests

 • A figure that displays the distribution of the test statistic.

-• A conclusion about the test (whether the hypothesis is incorrect, or if the test is inconclusive)
+• A conclusion about the test (whether the tested hypothesis is incorrect, or if the test is inconclusive)

 Sign test (one-sample)